mhenke/omaha-playground-collective/doc/files/structurizr.md

         component webApplication "Components" {
             include *

-            animation {
-                securityComponent
-            }
              autoLayout
-            description "The component diagram for the API Application."
+            description "The component diagram for the Web Application."
         }

         styles {